Construction

 “I am standing on top of the antenna quadlegs at the very top of the antenna looking down on Ian Anderson installing cables for the Acquisition dish, not yet installed.
 In the background you can see the main building.

 It is very early days, late in 1966, as the building contractor’s sheds are still in place, and the flags are not flying, so it’s probably before we received them.”
+[Also, the microwave tower has not been bult.]

-Photo and notes by Hamish Lindsay
+Photo and notes by Hamish Lindsay.

 Hamish Lindsay remembers –